robhagemans/pcbasic/README.md

 ### Quick Start Guide ###

 This quick start guide covers installation and elementary use of PC-BASIC.
-For more information, please refer to the [full PC-BASIC documentation](http://robhagemans.github.io/pcbasic/doc/) which covers usage, command-line options and a full GW-BASIC language reference.
+For more information, please refer to the [full PC-BASIC documentation](http://pc-basic.org/doc/) which covers usage, command-line options and a full GW-BASIC language reference.
 This documentation is also included with the current PC-BASIC release.

-If you find bugs, please report them on the SourceForge discussion page at [https://sourceforge.net/p/pcbasic/discussion/bugs/](https://sourceforge.net/p/pcbasic/discussion/bugs/).
+If you find bugs, please report them on the [SourceForge discussion page](https://sourceforge.net/p/pcbasic/discussion/bugs/).
 It would be most helpful if you could include a short bit of BASIC code that triggers the bug.

 #### Installation ####